Veterinary Surgery at Deer Park

 At Deer Park Animal Hospital, we help treat conditions and diseases in pets or repair injuries sustained through trauma by performing medical and emergency surgeries.

-Our vets in Suffolk County routinely perform these elective and non-elective surgeries:
+Our vets in Deer Park routinely perform these elective and non-elective surgeries:

 - Soft Tissue Surgery